New Brunswick Power of Attorney Update

 In this article:

 At Willful our goal is to ensure our users have the most up-to-date legal information about wills and estates in their province, and we have an important update to share about legislative changes in New Brunswick.
 On July 1st, 2020, the Enduring Powers of Attorney Act comes into effect in New Brunswick.
 This new Act changes the requirements for creating Power of Attorney documents in New Brunswick.
-Here we’ll explain what changes this Act brings and how it may affect your Willful documents.
+Here we’ll explain what changes this Act brings.

 What Are The Changes?